 Monday – Thursday Dinner: 5-10pm Late Night Menu Thursdays: 9pm-midnight

-At Madeline’s, our unique approach to Euro-Asian Fusion cuisine results in a simplified elegance through distinctive and high quality ingredient combinations.
+At Madeline’s, our unique approach to Pacific Rim cuisine results in a simplified elegance through distinctive and high quality ingredient combinations.
 Whether you prefer seafood, chicken, steak, or vegetarian dishes, Madeline’s has something to please everyone in your party.
 Our menu embodies the unique fusion of East and West with alluring fare representing Thai, Cambodian, Korean and Japanese cuisine in an American/European style.
 Not hungry enough for a meal, but in the mood for a nibble?
-Madeline’s has you covered with a wide selection of salads and starters to choose from, like the NAAN FLATBREAD WITH DUCK.
+Madeline’s has you covered with a wide selection of salads and starters and small plates to choose from, like the NAAN FLATBREAD CAPRESE PIZZA.
+Don’t forget to stop in late on Thursday nights to catch live jazz and try out the late nite snack menu.
 Come in and let our experienced chefs show you why Madeline’s is one of the best restaurants in Ithaca.

 At the bar, our trained mixologists have created an extensive list of eclectic and innovative hand-mixed cocktails, as well as an accessible wine and beer list that boasts the best of our regional wineries and breweries.
 In the mood for something new?
 Try the GINGER PEAR SIDECAR with Clear Creek Eau de Vie de Poire and Domaine de Canton.
 Delicious and Beautiful!
 Or try our new twist on the classic Cosmo.
 Our Snow Cosmo starts with Stoli cranberry vodka, and finishes with a garnish of floating frozen cranberries.
 Tart and refreshing!
 Are you a Scotch lover?
 With over 50 to choose from, our well-educated bar and service staff can guide you to your traditional favorite, or a new experience.

 No trip to Madeline’s would be complete without a visit to our DESSERT CASE.
 Continuously on the “Best Of Ithaca” list for best desserts, Madeline’s Owner and Executive Pastry Chef, Teresa Miller, will engage your senses with luxurious and mouthwatering indulgences made from the finest ingredients.
 Ask your server for a recommendation; they each have their favorite!